apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ## <a name="clock-requirements"></a> Clock requirements

-Revisions are used by the DocumentMK to identify the sequence of changes done on items in the repository.
+Revisions are used by the DocumentNodeStore to identify the sequence of changes done on items in the repository.
 This is also done across cluster nodes for revisions with different cluster node ids.
 This requires the system clocks on the machines running Oak and the backend system to approximately in sync.
 It is recommended